Rainn/mysite/content/command.md

-Title: Command list
+Title: How to make a blog on GitHub
-Date: 2014-02-27
+Date: 2014-02-27 14:00
-Category: Linux
+Category: Tech
-Tag: Pelican, Web
+Tags: GitHub, website
+Slug: make-blog-github
+Author: Shiyu Lu
+Summary: A short instruction of how to setup pelican website on GitHub

 ### 1. 安装Python, Pelican环境